-My name is Tiwánee van der Horst.
-I am an architect, painter, sculptor and thinker.
-Since graduating with honours in architecture from the Technical University of Delft in January 2016 I have focused on developing an architectural technique which I pioneered during my studies.
-With the fast rise of 3D printing in Architecture and the need for sustainable new ways of using materials I developed a machine that can ‘paint’ in 3D using recycled plastics.
-The sculptures I am currently making with this machine are geared towards researching and improving the potential of the machine and the materials for practical applications in buildings.
+I am a Dutch-American architect-artist with Puertorican roots.
+I focus on sculpting with recycled plastics through which I rethink architectural forms and making by humans.
+Since graduating with honours in Architecture from the Technical University of Delft in 2016 I have developed a 3D-painting technique which I pioneered during my studies.
+With the fast rise of 3D-printing in Architecture and the need for sustainable new ways of using materials I developed a machine that can ‘paint’ in 3D solidifying your movements using recycled plastics, called Ana.

 It started with a wallpainting

 'A verdade leva a liberdade' / 'Truth brings freedom'

 Wall painting, Vidigal, Rio de Janeiro, Brazil (2013)

 'My dream is to make art a part of our everyday environment, anywhere in the world.'

 Want to know more about the research behind my work?